weijiekoh/malvarma/README.md

 **Do not run Malvarma on a Raspberry Pi Zero W** because it has wireless connectivity and is therefore not an airgapped device.

+**Do not run Malvarma on an Internet-enabled TV or any display device connected to a network** for the same reason.

 Here is Malvarma running on a Raspberry Pi Zero connected to a HDMI television set (click for [video](https://vimeo.com/251990871)):
 <a href="https://vimeo.com/251990871" target="_blank">